wanchichen/mnlp_hw3/blogs/nlp/LOREN/README.md

 ## LOREN'S architecture

-Overall, the claim verification process of LOREN is composed of these steps:
+Overall, LOREN's claim verification process is composed of these steps:

-1. It decomposes a natural language statement into different phrases.
+1. It decomposes a natural language statement into different phrase units.

-2. For each phrase, LOREN will generate a probing question and retrieve the corresponding evidence, and then it will establish a local premise for that phrase.
-The process of finding the relevant phrase to generate a local premise is called the machine reading comprehension (MRC) task.
+2. For each phrase, LOREN generates a probing question and use it to retrieve relevant evidences, and then it establishes a local premise for that phrase.

-3. Given the probing question, evidence, and local premise, LOREN uses a latent model to first aggregate the veracity of each phrase using soft logic, and it distills the knowledge by calculating the probability of the claim being SUP, REF, or NEI (distilling the knowledge)
+3. Given the probing questions, evidences, and local premises, LOREN uses a latent model to aggregate the veracity of each phrase using three-valued soft logic, and it finally calculates the probability of the claim being supportive (SUP), refuted (REF), or not enough information (NEI).

-The purpose of the first two steps is to look for the evidence that supports the phrase-level veracity, and by the mean of soft logic, which I will introduce later in the article, we can verify the claim and provide reasoning behind it.
+The purpose of the first two steps is to look for the evidence that supports the phrase-level veracity, and by the means of soft logic, which I will introduce later in the article, we can verify the claim and provide reasoning behind it.
 Here is an example from the original paper that better illustrated the overall idea:

 <p align="center"><img src="./image2.png" alt="image2"/></p>